Agenda At a Glance

 5:00 p.m. – Receive Pitch Decks

-You will receive business plans by email at 5pm in the host school’s time zone.
-Make sure you can receive large files by email.
-Some university email systems catch it as spam.
+After you consent to the VCIC non-disclosure agreement, you will receive three pitch decks and a fund profile (like this one) by email at 5pm in the host school’s time zone.
 You have less than two days to do a month’s worth of due diligence.
 It is imperative that your team has a strategy for handling this workload.
 During this time your team needs to:

 Evening before Event